-Learner Numbers and Funding (Further Education) 2022/23
+Learner Numbers and Funding (Further Education) 2023/24

-The College received Education and Skills Funding Agency (ESFA) funding for young people (16-19) of £14.6m.
+The College received Education and Skills Funding Agency (ESFA) funding for young people (16-19) of £16.8m.
 This was an increase from the previous year due to higher learner weightings and volumes.

-The allocation for Adult Classroom based provision was flat during the year.
+The funding allocation for Adult Classroom based provision was flat during the year.
 Funding is now mostly with the contract with Greater Manchester Combined Authority (GMCA) following the devolution of AEB Funding from ESFA.
-The College has a small contract with ESFA also going forward - and activity for this was achieved.
+The College has a small contract with ESFA also going forward and activity for this was achieved.

-During and post-Pandemic, the College has not met its targets for Adult Learners but numbers are improving.
-Apprenticeship funding/volumes have been strong in recent years, however present carry forward numbers are below expectations and the College has set challenging targets to recruit additional learners going forward.
+Bolton College has met its targets for Adult Learners for the first year post-Pandemic as learner numbers recover.
+Apprenticeship funding/volumes have been strong in recent years, however present carry forward numbers are marginally below expectations and the College has set challenging targets to recruit additional learners going forward.